-Michael H. Ranzenhofer, Republican-Conservative-Independence, was elected to a third term in the New York State senate on November 6, 2012.
+Michael H. Ranzenhofer, Republican-Conservative-Independence, was elected to a fourth term in the New York State senate on November 4, 2014.
 Prior to being elected to the State Senate, he served as an Erie County Legislator, from 1989 to 2008.

 As Chairman of the Senate Corporations Committee, he worked with many non-profit organizations and the New York State Bar Association to pass legislation to overhaul the State’s not-for profit laws for the first time in over forty years.
 Additionally, he has authored numerous laws to eliminate dormant, unnecessary public authorities.

 Senator Ranzenhofer serves as a citizen legislator, a dedicated public servant who still works and volunteers in the community.
 He represents businesses and individuals in Erie, Genesee and Monroe County as a partner at Friedman & Ranzenhofer, P.C.
 As an attorney, Senator Ranzenhofer has an increased awareness of the impact that legislation from the State Capitol has on residents and businesses in the Western New York community.

 In addition to Senator Ranzenhofer’s work in the State Capitol and in the private sector, he is constantly working to better his community.
 He organizes and sponsors Erie County’s largest Family Health Fair, providing dozens of free screenings and services to over one thousand residents annually.
 Senator Ranzenhofer partners with local law enforcement agencies to increase awareness about properly secured child car seats, as well as working with Western New York’s only organ, eye, tissue and community blood center to ensure an adequate blood supply at area hospitals.